-Before I was baking cakes myself, I didn’t really care much for banana cakes.
+I didn’t really care much for banana cakes before.
 For me, they are so plain, so simple, and not a cake to me at all.
+I was stubbornly firm that bananas are not meant to be in cakes.
 I would prefer the rich, completely frosted chocolate cakes over a banana cake each time.

 What is special about this banana chocolate chip cake is the crunchy, crumbly crumb topping.
-Made of brown sugar, butter, oatmeal and flour, the crumb topping is such the perfect thing to put on top of the cake.
-Not only they add crunch, they provide sweetness and character to the delicate and moist banana cake.
+Made of brown sugar, butter, oatmeal and flour, the crumb topping is the ultimate texture.
+Not only do they add crunch, but they also provide sweetness and character to the delicate and moist banana cake.

 I tell you after the first bite of this moist and chocolatey banana cake I have never looked at banana cakes the same way ever again.